 - 2.1 Committee approved the new Procurement Strategy and resultant Action Plan for the period 2015/18 in September 2015.
 This Strategy will assist the Council in managing changes in public sector procurement and with tendering and contract requirements. - 2.2 The Action Plan is attached in Appendix 1 with updates against each of the actions that have been agreed.
-Changes have been made to the Strategy with new actions added as a result of the obligations contained within the new Procurement Regulations. - 2.3 The 2013/16 Procurement Work stream savings target of £313,000 was achieved.
+Changes have been made to the Strategy with new actions added as a result of the obligations contained within the new Procurement Regulations. - 2.3 The 2013/16 Procurement Workstream savings target of £313,000 was achieved.
 The 2016/18 budget contains a further £28,000 savings target and this has now been achieved.
-The summary of these savings is contained in Appendix 2 - 2.4 Previous reports to Committee have contained information on the portion of business the Council has with SMEs and Local suppliers.
-Spend with SMEs was 54% in 2015/16 and 33.5% with Local Suppliers.
-A summary of the Council's position on this is contained in section 7 of this report.
+The summary of these savings is contained in Appendix 2. - 2.4 The Procurement Capability Assessment (PCA) has now been replaced by a new test.
+The Procurement and Commercial Improvement Programme (PCIP).
+Inverclyde was assessed in November and achieved a score of 66%.